BlueMoonAI/BlueMoonAI/readme.md

 The default models are downloaded to `BlueMoonAI\models\checkpoints` folder.
 You can also download them manually and put them in the folder.

-Soon we will provide more models for different tasks.
-You can also use your own models.

 ## Customization